sterling-723/ctd-prework/README.md

 Steps To Use:

 1. Enter a valid city in the "City" input field.
-2. Click "Get Weather"
+2. Click "Get Weather".

-_.
-The valid weather data will return._
+_ The valid weather data will return._